csnizik/newsnizikdotcom/data/blog/drupal-permissions-beyond-the-box.md

 date: '2023-05-28'
 tags: ['php', 'drupal']
 draft: true
-summary: You tried using all of Drupal's OOB permission settings but they just couldn't do everything that your site requires.
+summary: You tried using all of Drupal's OOTB permission settings but they just couldn't do everything that your site requires.
 Is it time to start hacking together some inventive one-off PHP solutions?
 Nope!
 images: []
 layout: PostLayout
 ---

-You tried using all of Drupal's OOB permission settings but they just couldn't do everything that your site requires.
+You tried using all of Drupal's OOTB permission settings but they just couldn't do everything that your site requires.
 Is it time to start hacking together some inventive one-off PHP solutions?
 Nope!

 It's tempting to start bending Drupal with custom code that does exactly what you want.
 But it's always better to keep Drupal free of spaghetti... for your future dev self or whoever has to come behind you and figure out/fix what you've done, for extensibility, for security... hell, for just plain out NOT breaking your site.